Australian Society of Anaesthetists

 The Australian Society of Anaesthetists is an association that seeks to further the best interests of anaesthesia and anaesthetists.

 History

 The Australian Society of Anaesthetists (ASA) was founded in 1934 by Geoffrey Kaye.
 It was established as a means to exchange ideas, for the distribution of memoranda on topics of anaesthetic interests, and to conduct inquiries relating to problems in the practice of anaesthesia in Australia.
 Mary Burnell (then Angel) was the first female member and the secretary of the South Australian Section of the Society in 1935.

-The ASA is now one of the largest and leading medical associations in Australia, delivering a range of services of the highest quality to members.
-Membership consists of specialist anaesthetist as well as registrar trainees and non-specialist medical practitioner anaesthetists.

 Membership

-Presently, the Society has over 4000 members representing a majority of Australian specialist anaesthetists.
-It is one of the largest medical associations in Australia.
+The Society has over 4000 members representing a majority of Australian specialist anaesthetists.
 Membership consists of specialist anaesthetist as well as registrar trainees and non-specialist general medical practitioner anaesthetists.

 Governance

-The ASA is non-profit organisation governed by a Board of dedicated volunteer members.
+The ASA is non-profit organisation registered with the Australian Charities and Not-for-profits Commission governed by a Board of volunteer members.
 The Council consists of the Board of Directors as well as state and territory chairs and representatives of select ASA committees.